The Château de Rambouillet and its Bergerie nationale, an exceptional estate in the Paris region (78)

 Indeed, it's the only residence in France to have welcomed princes, kings, emperors and even presidents, from the Hundred Years' War to the present day.
 Louis XVI, Napoleon, Valérie Giscard d'Estaing, Charles X and other illustrious figures have passed through the corridors of this château, whose extensive grounds are home to a precious Chaumière aux coquillages and the Laiterie de la Reine, an exceptional place of devotion, not to mention the Bergerie Nationale.

-We begin our visit at the château, built in the heart of the thousands of hectares of the Rambouillet forest, a private residence where hunting parties were the favorite pastime of nobles and sovereigns, whatever the era.
+We begin our visit with the château, built in the heart of the thousands of hectares of the Rambouillet forest, a private residence where hunting parties were the favorite pastime of nobles and sovereigns, whatever the era.
 Far from the glitz and glamour of Versailles, Rambouillet appears much more rustic, with its medieval appearance and pleasant gardens, classified as Remarkable.
 A true symbol, the Château de Rambouillet has been adored as much as hated, even though royalty came to a definitive end here when Charles X abdicated.

 Over the centuries, whole sections of the château have been destroyed or converted to suit the tastes of its various owners.
 President Giscard d'Estaing, who loved Rambouillet, and the Count of Toulouse, son of Louis XIV, gave it its current appearance.
 The spaces on show to visitors bear witness to this, notably the Bourbon-Penthièvre family apartment with its refined woodwork, created in honor of Marie Victoire Sophie de Noailles, following the rare love marriage of the Comte de Toulouse.